A two-bed cabin at the new Getaway Skagit Valley outpost. Credit: Natasha Dillinger

 We reheated soup for dinner at our cabin before heading out to La Conner’s Conner Waterfront Park where we said hello to Carkeek Park’s salmon slide twin!

 To minimize dish duty on our checkout morning, we headed to Beaver Tales Coffee for our hit of caffeine.
-This cozy spot opened in November and is run by Fred Bell and his wife, Michelle (Molly) Calvin.
+This cozy spot is run by Fred Bell and his wife, Michelle (Molly) Calvin.
 They are members of the Alaskan Tlingit tribe (Michelle was adopted into the tribe) and the shop’s decor shares personal touches from their culture with the community.
 (Fun fact: Fred and Michelle are friends with the writers of the popular PBS show, Molly of Denali).

 It was hunting season, which limited the bird-watching locations we felt comfortable with, but we managed to cap off the trip with a short walk at the Fir Island Farms Reserve.
 Our getaway was full of cozy family moments and opportunities to experience nature, so spotting a bald eagle in its nest looking over flocks of snow geese on the water felt like the perfect time to say “see you later” to the Skagit Valley.